needle-mirror/com.unity.xr.arfoundation/Documentation~/index.md

 ---
 # About AR Foundation

 AR Foundation allows you to work with augmented reality platforms in a multi-platform way within Unity.
 This package presents an interface for Unity developers to use, but doesn't implement any AR features itself.
-To use AR Foundation on a target device, you also need separate provider plug-in packages for the target platforms officially supported by Unity:
+To use AR Foundation on a target device, you also need a separate provider plug-in package for the target platform.
+Unity officially supports the following provider plug-ins:

 * [Google ARCore XR Plug-in](https://docs.unity3d.com/Packages/com.unity.xr.arcore@5.0/manual/index.html) on Android
 * [Apple ARKit XR Plug-in](https://docs.unity3d.com/Packages/com.unity.xr.arkit@5.0/manual/index.html) on iOS